Song of the Sea (2014 film): Plot

 In 1981, Conor, a lighthouse keeper, lives on an island off the north-west coast of Ireland with his wife, Bronagh.
-After bearing a human son named Ben, the couple expect a second child, but Bronagh disappears after giving birth to their daughter Saoirse, apparently dying in childbirth.
+After bearing a human son named Ben, the couple expect a second child, but Bronagh disappears after giving birth to their daughter Saoirse.

-Six years later, Conor dotes on the mute Saoirse, while Ben is resentful of her, as he blames her for his mother's disappearance; his sole companion is the family's Old English Sheepdog, Cú.
+Six years later, 1987.
+Conor dotes on the mute Saoirse, while Ben is resentful of her, as he blames her for his mother's disappearance (Ben also develops an intense fear of water); his sole companion is the family's Old English Sheepdog, Cú.
 On Saoirse's birthday, the children are visited by their Granny, who regards the lighthouse as an unfit place to raise the children.
 That night, Saoirse plays a seashell given to Ben by their mother and is led to a white sealskin coat inside Conor's closet.
-Donning the coat, Saoirse goes to the sea and transforms into a selkie.
+That night, Saoirse dons the coats and goes to the sea where she transforms into a selkie.
 After swimming, she is found by Granny on the seashore, and the frightened Conor locks the coat in a chest and throws it into the sea.
 Granny takes the children to her mainland home in Dublin, with Cú staying at the lighthouse.
-Along the way, Ben draws up a map of the route, and on the eve of Samhain he and Saoirse run away from Granny's home to return for Cú.
+Along the way, Ben draws up a map of the route, and on Halloween he and Saoirse escape from Granny's home to return to the lighthouse for Cú.

 Saoirse again plays Ben's seashell and is abducted by a trio of daoine sí, taking her to their lair underneath a bushy roundabout.
 The daoine sí rejoice at Saoirse's appearance, hoping that she can return them to their homeworld if she sings her song while wearing her coat.
 However, their jubilation draws the attention of owls belonging to a witch named Macha, who had turned the other daoine sí to stone by sucking their feelings out of them.
 The owls attack the shelter and turn the daoine sí to stone, but Ben and Saoirse escape.
 The children make their way toward the lighthouse to retrieve Saoirse's coat and are reunited with Cú, who swam across the strait in pursuit of them.